sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/grunt.md

 ### Fonts

-We will look into all bundles in the `src`-folder for all the ttf and oft-files in the `Resources/assets/fonts`-folder, these files will be copied to `assets/fonts`-folder in the root directory.
+We will look into all bundles in the `src`-folder for all the ttf and otf-files in the `Resources/assets/fonts`-folder, these files will be copied to `assets/fonts`-folder in the root directory.
 When this is done all the other formats (eot, svg, ttf, woff) are created in the `web/assets/fonts`-folder.

-You can link to the font-files with the compass-shortcurt font-dir('filename') in your scss-files.
+You can link to the font-files with the compass-shortcurt font-url('filename') in your scss-files.